-- Operational and accounting information for the prior three taxable years - Documents describing any transfer pricing examinations, appeals, lawsuits, etc., involving the foreign-related entity/entities, and details of past taxation in its (their) home country/countries - Documents describing the results of applying the proposed TPM to the prior three taxable years - Other reference documents required for the APA c.
-Taxable years to be confirmed
+- Documents describing any transfer pricing examinations, appeals, lawsuits, etc., involving the foreign-related entity/entities, and details of past taxation in its/their home country/countries. - Documents describing the results of applying the proposed TPM to the prior three taxable years. - Other reference documents required for the APA.